 - 3.1 In carrying out its licensing functions the Authority will promote the Licensing Objectives which are: - The prevention of crime and disorder; - Public safety; - The prevention of public nuisance; and - The protection of children from harm. - 3.2 To achieve these objectives the Authority will use a full range of measures including its planning, transport and crime and disorder policies and powers.
-The Authority will work in partnership with Merseyside Police, Merseyside Fire Authority, local businesses, community representatives and local people in meeting these objectives. - 3.3 It will be a matter for individual applicants to address the Licensing Objectives in their Operating Schedule, within the context of the nature of the location, type of premises, nature and type of entertainment provided, operational procedures and the needs of the local community. - 3.4 Applicants will need to provide evidence to the Authority that suitable and sufficient measures, as detailed in their Schedule, will be implemented and maintained relevant to the individual style and characteristics of their premises and events.
-Reference will need to be made as to whether additional measures will be taken on an occasional or specific basis such as where a special event or promotion is planned, which is intended or likely, to attract larger audiences.
+The Authority will work in partnership with Merseyside Police, Merseyside Fire Authority, local businesses, community representatives and local people in meeting these objectives. - 3.3 Applicants will be expected to undertake their own enquiries about the area in which their premises are situated to inform the content of their application and in particular they will be expected to obtain sufficient information to enable them to demonstrate, when setting out the steps they propose to take to promote the licensing objectives, that they understand: - The layout of the local area and physical environment including crime and disorder hotspots, proximity to residential premises and proximity to areas where children may congregate; - Any risk posed to the local area by the applicants' proposed licensable activities; and - Any local initiatives (for example, local crime reduction initiatives or voluntary schemes including local taxi-marshalling schemes, street pastors and other schemes) which may help to mitigate potential risks. - 3.4 Applicants will be expected to include positive proposals in their application on how they will manage any potential risks.
+For example, premises with close proximity to residential premises should consider smoking, noise management and dispersal policies to ensure the promotion of the public nuisance objective.
+Applicants must consider all factors which may be relevant to the promotion of the licensing objectives, and where there are no known concerns, acknowledge this in their application.